Home

 Our Cover:

-As usual we have several observing articles: “Ultra massive Black Holes”, Focus on the Moon” and “Constellations of Winter”.
-The latter is the first of a series of four by Phillip Kane that will cover each of the seasons in the upcoming issues.
+As usual we have several observing articles: “Missing Matter”, Moon Shots” and “Constellations of Summer”.
+The latter is the third of a series of four by Phillip Kane that will cover each of the seasons in the upcoming issues.
 I hope you enjoy this nice guide and use it to enhance your visual sessions under the stars.

 In updating our Star Event Calendar, the list of events that have been planned this far in advance is the largest I can remember in recent year – yet another sign of things returning to normal.
-I will be attending and speaking at the Winter Star Party in early February, so I hope to see a lot of you there and at some other venues under dark skies in 2025.
+Our solar editor not only presents “Solar Activity and a superb Solar Gallery, but also reviews the ZWO AM3 and it’s potential for Solar imaging – as well as deep sky.

 If you are not a subscriber, click on the Subscribe tab and join us in our astronomy adventures.